Make and Zapier compared (and a better and easier alternative)

 Simplified automation creation process

-Creating Zaps in Zapier is simple: choose a trigger app, select the specific trigger event, pick an action app, and then specify the action to be performed.
+Creating Zaps in Zapier is simple: Choose a trigger app, select the specific trigger event, pick an action app, and then specify the action to be performed.
 This linear, step-by-step approach demystifies the automation creation process, making it accessible even to those with little to no technical background (and it's made even easier with the AI copilot).

 Internal app-building tools